AI Agents vs Chatbots: Key Differences, Use Cases & Which One You Need (2026)

 Here’s where agents go beyond chatbots.
 A customer contacts support about a billing issue.
 The agent doesn’t just provide information—it investigates the account, identifies the problem, processes a correction, updates the customer record, and sends a confirmation email.

 Full resolution without human intervention.
 That’s what agentic customer service looks like.
+For ready-to-use customer service frameworks, our exceptional customer service AI prompts guide provides specialized templates for support teams.

 Complex Workflow Automation